The Australian Regenerative Medicine Institute (ARMI) provides educational information about regenerative medicine and does not give medical advice.

 Regenerative medicine is already used in medical practice for specific conditions.
 A segment of liver that is transplanted from a donor into a patient will regenerate into a larger, functional organ.
 Stem cells found in bone marrow and umbilical cord blood have been used to help patients overcome blood-related and immune conditions.
 It has also been used to regrow cells destroyed by chemotherapy treatment.

-- Because they have not been properly tested they could pose a health risk to patients.
+2. Because they have not been properly tested, they could pose a health risk to patients.

-These treatments are very expensive and primarily promoted via testimonials and online advertising.
-It is not just overseas clinics marketing unproven treatments.
-There are an increasing number of Australian clinics and companies selling stem cell and nutraceutical products with ‘regenerative’ properties.
-We encourage people to thoroughly research these products, to ask for evidence behind any claims or testimonials made and to discuss their options with a trusted doctor who is familiar with their condition.
+These treatments are expensive and primarily promoted via testimonials and online advertising.
+This is also now happening in Australia with an increasing number of clinics and companies selling stem cell and nutraceutical products with ‘regenerative’ properties.
+We recommend you do thorough research before using such products and ask for evidence behind any claims or testimonials made.
+It is always best to discuss your options with a qualified and registered health professional who is familiar with your condition.

 Other resources and further reading